OnlyFans Fan Engagement: Build a Loyal, High-Spending Subscriber Base

 The Engagement Mindset

-The creators with the best engagement share a common mindset: they genuinely care about their subscribers as people.
-This can’t be faked.
-If you view your fans purely as ATMs, they’ll sense it and leave.
-If you view them as people who’ve chosen to support you — and you appreciate that — they’ll feel it and stay.
+The creators with the best engagement share a mindset that cannot be faked: they genuinely care about their subscribers as people.
+If you view your fans purely as transactions, they’ll sense it and leave.
+If you view them as people who’ve chosen to support you — and you’re genuinely grateful for that — they’ll feel it and stay.

 For more on building a sustainable creator business, read about talent management for creators.